wp-plugins/accesspress-social-share/readme.txt

 * <strong>Auto updates on all APIs</strong>
 * <strong>Option to select which social media profile to show</strong>
 * <strong>Display order for selected social media</strong>
-* <strong>Cache setting</strong> - you can set a cache period to avoid frequent API calls
+* <strong>Cache setting</strong> - you can set a cache period to avoid frequent API calls.
+* <strong>Shortcode</strong> - You can display the social share easily anywhere by using shortcode [apss-share].
-* <strong>Fully Responsive</strong> - compatible with mobile devices
+* <strong>Fully Responsive</strong> - compatible with mobile devices.
 * <strong>User friendly and very interactive user interface</strong>
         - Anyone can use it, its as easy as drag and drop.
 * <strong>Upgrades available</strong>
-        - For more features like more social media profiles, more design themes, your own design etc. - upgrade to Pro.
+        - For more features like more social media profiles, more design themes, etc. - upgrade to Pro.
 * <strong>Support</strong>
-        - Dedicated email, forum support
+        - Dedicated email, forum support.
 * <strong>Free updates</strong>
         - Get free updates for lifetime.